The science of bread seems simple; nothing more than simple grain, yeast and water combine, but really it’s so much more complex.

-Nothing more than simple grain, yeast and water combine to make bread but the chemical reactions that take place in the dough are numerous and complex.
+But the chemical reactions that take place in the dough are numerous.
 In his second article for Kitchen Geekery, Alex will look at the science behind the humble loaf.

 The chemical building blocks of bread are proteins and starch.
 Starch molecules are long, chained polymers of simple sugars (such as glucose) joined end to end by chemical bonds.
 Proteins on the other hand are more complex, made up of varying combinations of different amino acids.